Hendrik Pfeiffer: Career

 He won the 2017 Cologne Marathon and at the Vivawest Marathon in Gelsenkirchen in 2018 Pfeiffer set a new world record for the fastest half marathon ever run in a suit.
 He ran it in 1:12.47 breaking the record by over five minutes.
 Pfeiffer was motivated to highlight the dual roles many athletes have to play of athlete and worker.
-Pfeiffer himself at the time was studying journalism at the Technical University of Dortmund, and was a student trainee in the corporate communications department at a steel trader in Duisburg.
+Pfeiffer himself at the time was studying journalism at the Technical University of Dortmund and was a student trainee in the Corporate Communications Department in Duisburg.

-Pfeiffer caught COVID-19 and his training was interrupted but he was still selected to compete at the delayed 2020 Summer Games.
-On 23 February 2020 he had run 2:10.18 at the Seville Marathon to meet the qualifying standard.
+Pfeiffer caught COVID-19 and his training was interrupted but was still selected to compete at the delayed 2020 Summer Games.
+On 23 February 2020, he had run 2:10.18 at the Seville Marathon to meet the qualifying standard.

+He won the Hannover marathon in April 2022, which acted as the German national championships, finishing in a time of 2:10:59.

+At the 2024 Houston Marathon he finished third with a personal best time of 2:07:14, which was the fourth fastest time ran by a German runner.
+He finished in seventh place at the 2024 London Marathon in April 2024, running a time of 2:10:00.
+In May 2024, he was selected for the 2024 European Athletics Championships in Rome.